poanetwork/poa-governance-notifications/README.md

 Providing the `--block-time=<value>` will set how often `poagov` will query the blockchain for new governance events.
 Defaults to 30 seconds.

-Providing the `--verbose` flag will print the full text for a notification email to stderr when governance events are found.
+Providing the `--log-emails` flag will print the full text for a notification email to stderr when governance events are found.
 When this option is set, email text will be logged regardless of whether or not the `--email` flag is set.

+Setting the `--log-file` flag will write logs to a file in the `./logs/` directory.
+Logs are rotated chronologically across three files.
+Once the `logs` directory has reached its max number of files, the oldest log file will be deleted to make room for the next log file.
+Log files have a max size of 4MB; the log files will rotated once the current log file has reached the max file size.

+Setting the `--limit=<value>` option will cause `poagov` to stop once `value` number of notifications have been generated.
+This option is useful when testing.

 # Setting up the `.env` File

 When the `poagov` CLI tool is run, the process' environment variables are loaded via an `.env` file.
-Before running `poagove` copy `sample.env` into `.env`:

-    $ cp sample.env .env
+The `.env` file contains configuration variables that are not specified via the command line.
+You are required to have an `.env` file in the same directory as your `Cargo.toml` or `poagov` binary.

+When building from source, the `sample.env` file will be copied into the `.env` file.
+This `.env` file will contain the default configuration values required to run `poagov`.

+If you did not build `poagov` from source, you will have to create an `.env` file in the same directory as the `poagov` binary; then copy the contents of `sample.env` into it.

-This will enable `poagov's` default configuration.
-Before enabling email notifications, you must add the required SMTP configuration values to your `.env` file.
+If you wish to enable email notifications, you must add the required SMTP config values to your `.env` file.
+See the "Setting up Email Notifications" section for details.

-# Setting up Email Notifications
+### Setting up Email Notifications

 In order to enable email notifications, you must change the name of the `sample.env` file to `.env`.
 Then, you must add values for the following